 Description

 This module will allow to directly upload csv file or copy paste your own data to create powerful visualization.
 You will be able to select from numerous visualization types and will be able to view, download and share the visualized data on various platforms.
-Below is the diagram and detailed functionality requirement of this module.
+Below is the description and detailed functionality requirement of this module.